DMM TOC > 600 Basic Standards for All Mailing Services|

 c.
 The customer must provide updated address information to the provider in the event of relocation.

 d.
-Postage meter manufacturers must conduct inspection of certain meters on a scheduled basis.
-The customer agrees to make the meter available for provider inspection or USPS examination when required.
+The customer agrees to make the postage meter available for provider or USPS examination upon request.

 e.
 The customer agrees to promptly report a defective meter, or loss or theft of a meter, to the provider.